val8elster/WovenVersesBackend/README.md

 Now you can access the backend through localhost: http(s)://localhost:8787 or your server: http(s)://server-ip:8787 with REST.

 (Why port 8787?
-That's also declared in the application.properties file, and in the VerseVerwebtBackend it is 8787.
+That's also declared in the application.properties file, and in the WovenVersesBackend it is 8787.
 Changing it there means also having to change it in the frontend.
 This works the same as changing the IP / switching between localhost and a remote host. (see: 3.1.1.))

 ## 4. Mappings